AK-Homberger/Alexa-Alarm-System-ESP32CAM/CodeDetails.md

   server.on("/off", handleOff);           // Handle Off button
   server.on("/uptime", handleUptime);     // Handle uptime request
   server.on("/test", handleTest);         // Handle test request
+  server.on("/alarm_trigger", handleTrigger); // Handle external trigger
 ````
 The events and callback functions are defined in setup().
-The [functions](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/1f700aff859da14c6b3dcb5998a23defb316ee71/AlexaIntruderAlert/AlexaIntruderAlert.ino#L169) are called when an URL is requested from the web client.
+The [functions](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/02f925c98b3224ba9fe726f863e14492cfd235df/AlexaIntruderAlert/AlexaIntruderAlert.ino#L169) are called when an URL is requested from the web client.

 The status data is passed to the web client in the **handleGetData()** function (as JSON data).